lequiganjstn/carolinianpos/README.md

 # CarolinianPOS

-Web-based POS system for University of San Carlos campus outlets as an academic web development project.
+Web-based POS system for University of San Carlos as an academic project during Web Development 1.

 ## Stack
 - HTML/CSS/JavaScript